liviaellen/LexAlternPuzzle/README.md

 Use with caution!

 PS.
-Nothing is uploaded anywhere, your SVG border stays in your computer!
+Nothing is uploaded anywhere, your SVG border stays in your computer.

 # How to use